pyrotek45/pyrotek45.github.io/content/avon.md

-{{"
-<h1>Avon: Superpowers for Your Files</h1>
+# Avon: Superpowers for Your Files

-<p><strong>Avon</strong> is a tool that gives superpowers to your configuration files.
-It combines a functional programming language with a deployment system, allowing you to generate and manage hundreds of files from a single source of truth.</p>
+**Avon** is a tool that gives superpowers to your configuration files.
+It combines a functional programming language with a deployment system, allowing you to generate and manage hundreds of files from a single source of truth.

-<p><em>In fact, this entire website is generated using Avon!</em> It's not just for configuration files; it can generate HTML, documentation, scripts, or any text-based format.</p>
+*In fact, this entire website is generated using Avon!* It's not just for configuration files; it can generate HTML, documentation, scripts, or any text-based format.

-<h2>What is Avon?</h2>
+## What is Avon?

-<p>At its core, Avon solves the "copy-paste-modify" problem.
-Instead of maintaining 50 nearly identical YAML, JSON, or config files, you write one Avon program that generates them all.</p>
+At its core, Avon solves the "copy-paste-modify" problem.
+Instead of maintaining 50 nearly identical YAML, JSON, or config files, you write one Avon program that generates them all.

-<p>It works with <strong>any file format</strong>—YAML, JSON, TOML, HCL, shell scripts, or even documentation.</p>
+It works with **any file format**—YAML, JSON, TOML, HCL, shell scripts, or even documentation.

-<h2>The Superpower: <code>@</code> Deployment</h2>
+## The Superpower: `@` Deployment

-<p>The magic of Avon is the <code>@</code> syntax.
-It lets you define exactly where a file should go, right inside the code that generates it.</p>
+The magic of Avon is the `@` syntax.
+It lets you define exactly where a file should go, right inside the code that generates it.

 <pre><code>let port = 8080 in
 let env = "production" in